-All the while, non-addicts, the majority of women, older men, and people living in countries where high-speed internet porn is unavailable, aren't missing out on anything and find the entire situation laughable.
+All the while, non-addicts, most women, older men, and people living in countries where high-speed internet porn is unavailable, aren't missing out on anything and find the entire situation laughable.

 By breaking down each of these factors in the next chapters, you too will understand the sinister trap and how to escape it!